ecelis/ai6notebook/dl1/dl1_lesson3.md

 * **Fully connected layer** Gives a weight to each and every single activation and calculate the sum product.
 Weight matrix is as big as the entire input.

+* Using small size images for satellite or medicine imagery is works better than for example images that are similar to ImageNet data set.
+  - By using small size 64x64 will make details to be easir to analyze.
+  - By resizing we destroy all pre-calculated weights.
+Wouldn’t do this for cats and dogs, because it starts off nearly perfect.
+If we resized, we destroy the model.
+Most ImageNet models are designed around 224 which was close to the normal.
+  - In the lesson Jeremy didn't use images more than image size 1.3, go ahead and make new jpg where the smallest edge is x size.
+So this will save a lot of time for processing.
+In general the image resize will take a center crop.

+* `learn.summary()` returns a dictionary which represents the model.

+* When trying with very small data sets, make the batch size really small, something like 4 or so.

 * Data
   - Unstructured — Audio, images, natural language text where all of